 This opportunity enables detecting misconceptions in the initial stage and providing quick feedback.
 Thanks to this flexibility, clients can avoid any reworks and complete projects on a time and within budget.

 Read Also: Augmented reality (AR) app development cost

 All construction projects involve different numbers of people who have to collaborate to complete tasks properly.
 However, this collaboration can be complicated for international partnerships, or construction workers can work at different times or remotely.

 Implementation of AR and VR in construction helps avoid communication issues.
 VR technology allows participants worldwide to meet virtually, coordinate projects, check for updates, spot issues, and make changes.
 The sharing of a global VR experience assures a more transparent project development process and highly productive cooperation.

 How is Virtual Reality used in construction?
-In this chapter, we will pay close attention to the most popular uses of VR in the construction industry and see real examples.
+In this chapter, we will pay close attention to the most popular examples of how construction firms use virtual reality and see real examples.
 Let’s dive in.

 Drawings or renderings are a thing of the past.
 They provide a limited experience of the completed building.
 This can't be said about building information modeling (BIM).
 BIM involves creating 3D models to demonstrate future buildings.

 However, VR takes BIM to the next level, making its models more immersive and interactive.
 More precisely, now you can put your clients into a construction project as though it is actually finished and ready.
 By virtue of a virtual representation, people can walk around a building that has yet to actually be constructed.